 May it be Your will, Eternal our God, that this be a good and sweet year for us.

 Eat the apple dipped in honey and, if you wish, challah dipped in honey.
 This is also the time to enjoy the pomegranate, if you've added that to your holiday table.
 Now begin the holiday meal!

 During the High Holidays, usually on the first day of Rosh HaShanah, it is a tradition to go to a nearby body of water and symbolically cast away our sins or wrongdoings from the past year in a ceremony called Tashlich.
-This year, take some bread crumbs as a family to a nearby lake or stream to perform this ceremonial casting away.
+This year, take some bread crumbs - or pebbles, to be more environmentally friendly - as a family to a nearby lake or stream to perform this ceremonial casting away.
 You may choose to name your mistakes aloud quietly or just think them to yourself.
 Conclude by reading a meaningful verse about forgiveness or singing a song together.
-Share any leftover bread with the birds and fish, and enjoy the family time outside together.
+Share your wrongdoings symbolically with the birds and fish, and enjoy the family time outside together.
 Learn more in this Tashlich video.

 Jewish tradition teaches that the sounding of the shofar is a wake-up call, causing Jews around to world to review and rethink the past year.
 This is a time to ask forgiveness of people and an opportunity for a fresh start.